Anthony Daniels: 1978–1983: Sequels, television and commercials

 1983's Return of the Jedi was the last installment in the original trilogy and highest-grossing film of the year.
 Prior to the release of the film, Daniels appeared in the unreleased 1982 mockumentary film, Return of the Ewok.
-During filming for Jedi, he was asked to prepare miming stories of the first two films "and up to that point, Return of the Jedi."
+This mockumentary was filmed during the production of Return of the Jedi.
+Daniels (as C-3PO) can be seen interacting with his new co-star Warwick Davis at Elstree Studios.
+He previously appeared with Michael Carter (Bib Fortuna) in a theatre production.
+Daniels, the cast and crew experienced difficulties on the set of Jabba's palace.
+A crew member held a padded board for Daniels to fall onto when C-3PO was knocked over by Jabba but received an injury from C-3PO's elbow.
+During filming for Jedi, Daniels was asked to prepare miming stories of the first two films "and up to that point, Return of the Jedi."
+He established several parallels between Guildenstern and C-3PO.
 Daniels said, "I really did like Jedi, but only because I got to play God for a day, with little adoring furry creatures."
-He filmed several scenes for the original trilogy at Elstree Studios where his costume fitting also took place.
-Following film's release, Daniels appeared in two television documentaries, Classic Creatures: Return of the Jedi and From Star Wars to Jedi: The Making of a Saga.
-He reprised the role for various promotional work such as advertising for Star Wars-licensed products such as Kenner toys and a 1984 Kelloggs breakfast cereal commercial promoting C-3PO's cereal.
+Following the end of production on Jedi, he witnessed two crew members making a bonfire of the Millennium Falcon due to it being expensive to store and rescued some pieces including a bundle of wires from the Falcons corridors.
+Daniels filmed several scenes for the original trilogy at Elstree Studios where his costume fitting also took place.
+From 1989 to 2021, every film of the original trilogy was selected by the United States Library of Congress for preservation in the National Film Registry.